We use your Personal Data for providing and improving our service to you, as a Member of the Jersey Mutual Insurance Society.

 If you have any specific data protection concerns or complaint, you can address it to our Data Protection Officer John Denoual on email@example.com

-If you are unhappy, you have the right to lodge a complaint with a data protection regulator in Europe, in particular in a country you work or live or where your legal rights have been infringed.
-The contact details for the Information Commissioner’s Office, the data protection regulator in the UK, are below:
+If you are unhappy, you have the right to lodge a complaint with the Office of the Information Commissioner.
+The contact details for the Information Commissioner’s Office, are below: